Lockheed Martin F-22 Raptor: Introduction into service

-The first production F-22 was delivered to the 422nd TES at Nellis in January 2003 for Initial Operational Test & Evaluation (IOT&E).
-Following a preliminary assessment, called OT&E Phase 1, IOT&E began in April 2004 and was completed in December of that year.
-This marked the successful demonstration of the jet's air-to-air mission capability, although it was also more maintenance intensive than expected.
+The F-22 underwent extensive testing before its service introduction.
+While the first production aircraft was delivered to Edwards AFB in October 2002 for IOT&E and the first jet for the 422nd TES at Nellis AFB arrived in January 2003, IOT&E was continually pushed back from its planned start in mid-2003, with mission avionics stability being particularly challenging.
+Following a preliminary assessment, called OT&E Phase 1, formal IOT&E began in April 2004 and was completed in December of that year.
+This milestone marked the successful demonstration of the jet's air-to-air mission capability, although the jet was more maintenance intensive than expected.
 A Follow-On OT&E (FOT&E) in 2005 cleared the F-22's air-to-ground mission capability.
-Delivery of operational aircraft for pilot training at Tyndall AFB, Florida began in September 2003, and the first combat ready F-22 of the 1st Fighter Wing arrived at Langley AFB, Virginia in January 2005.
-As the F-22 was designed for upgrades throughout its lifecycle, the 411th FLTS and 422nd TES would respectively continue the DT/OT&E of these upgrades.
-The 411th FLTS' fleet was further augmented by a dedicated Block 30 F-22 test aircraft in 2010.